yogkr/yogkr.github.io/index.markdown

 - Served as a sales and service engineer for research equipment, including AFM, electron lithography, and MEMS fabrication equipment
 - Assembled solar cells and small windmills for rooftops in small-scale industries and houses for sustainable energy
-- Worked as a Computer Numerical Control (CNC) operator to produce spare parts for industries
+- Worked as a Computer Numerical Control (CNC) operator to produce industrial hardware

 ## Profile